Grants for Dissertation Research $12,000 Maximum for Two Years

 To be considered, proposals must be submitted to the online application site not later than 5:00 p.m.
-Monday, September 23, 2013, and the three hard copies of the complete proposal packet must be received by Friday, October 4, 2013.
+Monday, September 12, 2016, and the two hard copies of the complete proposal packet must be received by Friday, September 23, 2016.
 Hard copies of proposals not previously submitted on the online application site will not be accepted, nor will late submissions, faxes, e-mail attachments, incomplete, or subsequently revised proposals.
 The copies sent to UC MEXUS must match the text and information submitted in the online version of the proposal.
-The proposal will not be entered into the competition unless the hard copies and required institutional approval forms are received by the deadline.
+The proposal will not be entered into the competition unless the hard copy and required institutional approval form are received by the deadline.
 We strongly suggest that students obtain the required institutional signatures well before the proposal is submitted electronically.Review Process and Criteria

 Each proposal will be reviewed, evaluated, and rated by a committee of UC and Mexican scientists and scholars representing expertise in relevant academic disciplines and topics in the physical, natural and social sciences, humanities, and arts.
 Proposals should be written for a committee of broadly-based expertise and interests.
 Appropriate bibliographies and supporting documents should be provided.

 UC MEXUS does not provide pre-review of proposals nor will reviewer comments be provided following the competition.
-However, proposal writing suggestions specific to this program can be found on the Resources section of this website.
+However, proposal writing suggestions specific to this program can be found on the UC MEXUS website under Resources section of this website.